-- Move the thumbwheel up toward RES/+ and hold it until the desired speed is reached, then release it. - To increase vehicle speed in small increments, move the thumbwheel up toward RES/+ briefly.
+Move the thumbwheel up toward RES/+ and hold it until the vehicle accelerates to the desired speed, then release it.
+To increase vehicle speed in small increments, move the thumbwheel up toward RES/+ briefly.
 For each press, the vehicle goes about 1.6 km/h (1 mph) faster.

 The speedometer reading can be displayed in either English or metric units.
-See Driver Information Center (DIC) ⇒ 113.
+See Instrument Cluster ⇒ 98.
 The increment value used depends on the units displayed.